XenooSan/IUT_Projects/README.md

 - Tracked Robot (University Project)
   > This project was carried out during the third semester of my university studies, it consisted of setting up and programming a Robot using Raspberry Py.
 During this project, my partner and I chose to use a tracked robot and completed this project by getting a robot that communicates via an HMI using an UDP client on a computer and a UDP server installed in the robot that can be controlled by an Xbox One controller communicating with the computer and allowing direction and speed control functionalities.

-- QRPhishing (Internship Project)
+- 2nd Year Internship Project
-  > This project is a "proof of concept" presentation module allowing the presentation of various types of attack and their implementation.
+  > This project was set up as part of an internship within the French army at the the __École des Transmissions et du Numérique__ located in Cesson-Sévigné, in order to raise awareness and educate students and employees via a already existing vulnerability demonstrator.
+The vulnerability demonstrator consist of the presentation of cybersecurity modules to expose the dangers of internet and poor computer hygiene.
+My main work consist in a "proof of concept" module allowing the presentation of various types of attack and their implementation.
 Such as Site Hoover, WIFI Hotspot Deauthentication Attack, DNS Spoofing and Unusual QRCode Phishing Method.
-This project was set up as part of an internship within the French army, in order to raise awareness and educate students and employees of the __École des Transmissions et du Numérique__ located in Cesson-Sévigné.

 ## Warning !